One of the best things about Tennessee is that the state is brimming with charming places to visit. These are the best small towns in Tennessee!

 If you’re more into nature, consider a hike to the nearby Short Springs Natural Area.
 In the middle of the hike, you’ll pass through Machine Falls trail, which is a 1.6-mile loop that shows off one of the prettiest waterfalls in Tennessee.

 Gatlinburg is a popular town for those desiring to explore Great Smoky Mountains National Park, but there is much more to it, including a variety of attractions (a ski resort, shops, galleries, plenty of restaurants, etc).
+It is an excellent weekend getaway!

 For those who prefer active recreational activities, Ober Gatlinburg and Dollywood are among the best choices as they offer a lot of mountain fun, thrills, and high-energy attractions like snow tubing, an aerial tram, festivals, and a lot of fun rides.